LaneCommunityCollege/aspects_mysql_server/README.md

 #### Variables with no value
 Some MySQL variables have no values.
 For example `skip_log_error`.
 If you need to set one of these variables, simply set the value to `aspects_novalue`.
 The template will then only add the key.

-### `aspects_packages_enabled`
-Boolean.
-Whether the tasks in the aspects_packages role should be run or not.

-Default: `True`

-Set to `False` if you are managing the MySQL packages outside of this role.

 ### `aspects_packages_packages`
 A dictionary/hash of packages to install.
 See the aspects_packages readme for details.
 \